 Candidates are increasingly writing or expressing statements such as “Boris is a monster”, “All Tories are vile” and “Jeremy Corbyn speaks for me” to appear as radical as possible.

-But Rebecca Williams, head of the admissions consultancy Oxbridge Applications, said while there was nothing wrong in having strong views, candidates had to be able to back them up.
+But Rebecca Williams, former head of the admissions consultancy Oxbridge Applications, said while there was nothing wrong in having strong views, candidates had to be able to back them up.

 14th June 2016

 How early should you start preparing for Oxbridge?

 It’s never too soon to begin your application for an Oxbridge university place – and this summer is a great time to start.